-In general, projects not exceeding the Tier I threshold of 10 lbs per day ROG, NOx, PM10 or SO2 or fifty pounds per day of CO emissions do not require mitigation.
+In general, projects not exceeding the Tier I threshold of 10 lbs per day ROG, NOx, PM{10} or SO2 or fifty pounds per day of CO emissions do not require mitigation.
 For projects requiring air quality mitigation, the APCD has developed a list of both standard and discretionary mitigation strategies tailored to the type of project being proposed: residential, commercial, or industrial.
 The standard mitigation measures should be applied to all projects that exceed the Tier I threshold.
 In addition, varying levels of discretionary mitigation measures may also be necessary, depending on the amount of emissions generated by the project.
-Discretionary mitigation measures identified in the 2003 CEQA Handbook or other suitable alternative measures can be suggested to replace standard measures that are not feasible for the project.
+Discretionary mitigation measures can be suggested to replace standard measures that are not feasible for the project.
 Table V-25 provides insight to the number of additional mitigation measures that should be applied based on estimated project emissions.